syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 ### Recurrence exception dates

-You can delete any of the occurrence that are an exception from the recurrence pattern time region by using the `[RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_RecurrenceExceptionDates) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html).
+Delete any of the occurrence that are an exception from the recurrence pattern time region by using the `[RecurrenceExceptionDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html#Syncfusion_UI_Xaml_Scheduler_SpecialTimeRegion_RecurrenceExceptionDates) property of [SpecialTimeRegion](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SpecialTimeRegion.html).
 The deleted occurrence date will be considered as a recurrence exception date.

 {% tabs %}
 {% highlight c# %}